demitry/az-900/UdemyAZ900.md

 https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10

 ## Section 9: AZ-900 - Identity, Access and Security
 ### Identity and Azure Active Directory [47]

+#### Identity
+- Def: **Identity** - in computing, a representation of a person, application or device
+- Login = provide your identity
+- Phones, printers - also have identity

+#### Security: Prove
+- Cannot just declare, that you are John Doe.
+- Prove it.
+Password, Certificate (cryptographically-signed file).

+#### Security: Client - Server Model

+Client - Server Model, Passwords or hash - Traditional Model

+Password checkers, bugs, cookies, copy token problems

+MD5 - reverce enjineered, salt, hacked 12345, "Password", etc.

+**Microsoft Azure Identity Management System** and it's based on a popular identity management system that companies used to call **Active Directory**.

+- It's important to note that Azure Active Directory
+- is not just a copy of Windows Active Directory that's running in the cloud.
+- It is completely redesigned.
+- It works differently in many different ways.
+- It doesn't have the same functionality.
+- Although over the years, Microsoft has been adding features and functionality to the cloud version.

+OLD name: Azure Active Directory (Azure AD, AAD)
+NEW name: **Microsoft Entra ID** Part of **Microsoft Entra**

+Traditional AD - DOES NOT work with Internet protocols

+Entra ID = "identity as a service" for your apps

+No code for
+- handle users
+- passwords
+- password reset etc.

+Identity Provider

+1) client asks the server to log in,
+2) it's directed to the Azure AD.
+3) user ID and password => Azure AD
+4) Azure AD returns a token, which is cryptographically signed
+5) client returns the token to the server
+6) the server trusts the token.

+And in that way, the user ID passwords never passed to the server directly.

+- SAML
+- OpenID
+- WS Federation.

 ### Benefits of Microsoft Entra ID (formerly Azure Active Directory (Azure AD)) [48]
 ### Authenication vs Authorization [49]
 ### Azure AD Conditional Access [50]